anilmainali/HTML-And-CSS/README.md

 ## What is CSS?
 - CSS definies how the structure created by HTML looks.
 - Defines how HTML elements look and feel.
-- You can apply dimensions, borders,shape,si
+- You can apply dimensions, borders,shape,size

+## Why CSS

 ## What is a Tag?